Services

 Work Plan

 Each work package is split into activities, with at least one deliverable per activity.
-The deliverables are IEA Wind reports, Recommended Practices, Metadata with links to critical datasets, plus new models.
+The deliverables are IEA Wind reports, Reports, Metadata with links to critical datasets, plus new models.
 It is anticipated that the work performed in the task will complement other research efforts by participants, in the context of international or national R&D projects.

 The scope of each work package is listed below: